KamieShort/from-scratch-CRUD-dog-adoption/README.md

 ## Order of Operations (work vertically!)

-Xset up supabase table
+X set up supabase table
--fetch dogList and display on Home
+X fetch dogList and display on Home
--set up Route to home
+X set up Route to home
 -fetch Dogdetails and display on dogdetail page
 -set up route to dogDetails
 -build dog form (new)